WaleedNaveed/First_non-repeating_character_in_string/README.md

 # First_non-repeating_character_in_string
-Find the first non-repeating character in string using C#
+This program written in C# finds out the first non-repeating character in a string.
+It is a simple console application.